 Faculty and staff members are not to collect money from students for any purpose without the approval of the President or a designated representative.

-3.2.13 Dress Code for Students
+4.2.13 Student Dress Code

 Student dress is left to the tasteful discretion of the individual.
 Designated programs may establish specific dress code or uniform policies as appropriate.